4.3. BrewPi Controller Configuration¶

 While the door sensor pin will generally appear as available to configure, you should not set this pin unless you have an actual door sensor connected to your controller.
 If you set this up incorrectly your controller may think the door to your fermentation chamber is always open, and fail to trigger heating/cooling as expected.

-OneWire temperature sensors are configured by device address rather than the pin they are connected to.
-Connect your OneWire sensors to your BrewPi controller, wait a few seconds, and refresh the page.
-You should see all connected sensors listed under either Available Devices or Installed Devices.
+Each temperature sensor will be configured by its own hard-coded device address once it is connected to Fermentrack.
+You should see all connected temperature sensors listed under either Available Devices or Installed Devices.

 To install an available temperature sensor, simply choose the device function (Chamber Temp, Room Temp, Beer Temp, etc.) and click “Assign”.
 Your BrewPi controller will configure the device appropriately.